asfanjamil/EDA-project-AIRBNb/README.md

 # EDA-project-AIRBNb
-air bnb project about the hotel booking and the hosts
+Airbnb Bookings Analysis and Conclusion about the price , hosts , demand etc.